prad123/vehicle-detection/README.md

 heatmap[box[0][1]:box[1][1], box[0][0]:box[1][0]] += 1
 ```

-I then thresholded that map by throwing out all the heapmap areas that didn't have more than 3 positive detections using this code:
+I then thresholded that map by throwing out all the heatmap areas that didn't have more than 3 positive detections using this code:

 ```python
 heatmap[heatmap <= threshold] = 0